Default Ambiguity: Finding the Best Solution to the Clearing Problem: Properties of the solution space

 \section{Properties of the solution space}

-The previous work of Schuldenzucker \textit{et. al.} mostly focuses on the existence and computability of solutions in financial systems \cite{base1, base2}.
+\paragraph{Previous work.} The work of Schuldenzucker \textit{et al.} mostly focuses on the existence and computability of solutions \cite{base1, base2}.
 Their main results can be summarized as follows:

-\begin{itemize}[topsep=3.5pt, itemsep=3.5pt, parsep=0pt] \item \textbf{Loss-free systems:} in this case, there always exists a solution.
-However, the proof of this is non-constructive; finding an (approximate) solution is still computationally hard. \item \textbf{Systems with loss:} in this case, a solution might not exists at all.
+\begin{itemize}[topsep=2.5pt, itemsep=3pt, parsep=0pt] \item \textit{Loss-free systems} ($\alpha=\beta=1$): in this case, there always exists a solution.
+However, the proof is non-constructive; finding an (approximate) solution is PPAD-hard. \item \textit{Systems with loss} ($\alpha^{\!}<^{\!}1$ or $\beta^{\!}<^{\!}1$): in this case, a solution might not exist at all.
 Deciding if a system has an (approximate) solution is an NP-hard problem. \end{itemize}

-Once we know that a solution exists, another natural question is if there is a solution that is clearly better than all others, i.e. it is the primary preference of every node.
-More formally, we say that a solution $r$ is \emph{maximal} if $q_v(r) \geq q_v(r')$ for every node $v$ and every solution $r'$.
-If such a maximal solution exists, then even though there may be other solutions, we can assume that a clearing authority always prefers to implement this maximal solution.
+Once we know that a solution exists, another natural question is if there exists a \emph{maximal} solution, i.e. a solution $r$ such that $q_v(r) \geq q_v(r')$ for every node $v$ and every solution $r'$.
+If such a maximal solution exists, then we can assume that a clearing authority always prefers to implement this solution.
+However, in both settings, a system can easily have multiple solutions with none of them being maximal.

-However, Schuldenzucker \textit{et. al.} also show that in both settings, a system can have multiple solutions with none of them being maximal in the general case.
-This implies that the solutions describe a trade-off between the interests of different nodes.
-Our paper analyzes a wide range of objective functions that a reasonable authority could apply in this case.